here-wallet/here-website/articles/weekly-score.md

 date: 05.09.2023
 -----

 We are excited to introduce our new activity for HERE Wallet users!
-Every week, you can earn score for specific actions, and the leaders in weekly leaderboard will get rewards in USDT
+Every week, you can earn score for specific actions, and the leaders in weekly leaderboard will get rewards in USDT.

 ![](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*76B2eij22HFELHaLdN-0ow.jpeg)